ckb-js/lumos-doc/docs/preparation/hellolumos.md

 ### Perform a common transfer transaction.

 The Hello Lumos example implements the common transfer transaction function by using Lumos modules and functions.
-For more information about building a common transaction by using Lumos, see [Transfer CKB in a Common Transaction](../guides/buildtransactions#transfer-ckb-in-a-common-transaction).
+For more information about building a common transaction by using Lumos, see <Link to={useBaseUrl('/docs/guides/buildtransactions#transfer-ckb-in-a-common-transaction')}>Transfer CKB in a Common Transaction</Link>.

 1. Get the account information of Alice and Bob.